Stellarium/stellarium/skycultures/bali/description.md

  - [#3]: Museum Bali, https://museumbali.org/
  - [#4]: Kerta Gosa Museum , https://e-museum.klungkungkab.go.id/kerta-gosa/

-### Fair Use

-We provide this for free, but the authors of contributions certainly deserve to be cited according to the common rules.
-Thank you!
-Youla A Azkarrula, Jessica Gullberg (2025)

 ## Authors

 The Balinese star names and constellation lines were compiled and added to Stellarium by <em> Youla A Azkarrula: youlaafifahrvvl@gmail.com </em>